 -

-HRSD continued work this month to replace several new or rehabilitated pump stations and pipelines as part of the Larchmont Area Sanitary Sewer Improvements Program.
-Expected work for this project will include excavation at pump station sites followed by the construction of pump stations and installation of new equipment.
+HRSD continued their work this month on several projects to replace several new or rehabilitated pump stations and pipelines as part of the Larchmont Area Sanitary Sewer Improvements Program.
+Expected work includes excavation at pump station sites followed by the construction of pump stations and installation of new equipment.
 New sanitary sewer pipelines will be installed via open-cut trench excavation.

 The most recent program information including expected work, project area expectations, construction schedules, and pump station renderings can be viewed in the Online Meetings & Events section of the webpage.